Skip to content

 • Mission and Training Philosophy

-Mission Statement: The CAPS Psychology Internship Program aims to serve the Clemson University community and the general public while contributing to the discipline of psychology by providing exemplary training experiences in order to prepare responsible, knowledgeable, and skilled health service professionals for entry-level practice as psychologists.
+Mission Statement: The CAPS Psychology Internship Program aims to serve the Clemson University community and the public while contributing to the discipline of psychology by providing exemplary training experiences to prepare responsible, knowledgeable, and skilled health service professionals for entry-level practice as psychologists.

 The Psychology Internship at CAPS is constantly evolving alongside the discipline of psychology.
 CAPS is committed to maintaining the highest standards of our profession as we facilitate the professional and personal growth of our interns.
 We employ the Practitioner-Scholar Model of training to guide our program’s structure and functioning to achieve our mission, with the charge of training psychology interns to practice at an intermediate to advanced level of skill and knowledge within our discipline.

-• We believe optimal Internship training must provide interns with a wide range of professional activities in order to ensure a well-rounded training experience that fosters the versatility required of generalist practitioners.
+• We believe optimal Internship training must provide interns with a wide range of professional activities to ensure a well-rounded training experience that fosters the versatility required of generalist practitioners.

 • We believe optimal Internship training must provide interns with a learning environment that offers safety, support, opportunity, collaboration, collegiality, challenge, respect as a person and professional, and the modeling of appropriate professional behavior.